BALKAN BLOG: Serbia’s mixed messages serve a purpose

-Serbia is infuriating the EU and putting its accession progress at risk with its mixed messages over relations with Russia, but this is part of a deliberate strategy aimed at the ruling Serbian Progressive Party’s (SNS’s) broad support base.
+Serbia is infuriating the EU and putting its accession progress at risk with its mixed messages over relations with Russia, but this is part of a deliberate strategy aimed at the ruling Serbian Progressive Party’s (SNS) broad support base.

 Over the last few weeks there have been a lot of different messages coming from Serbian officials, which follow on from months – ever since Russia’s invasion of Ukraine in February – during which Belgrade has insisted it wants EU membership but that it will remain neutral and not impose sanctions on Russia.
 This position has become increasingly unacceptable to the EU.

 Over the weekend of September 12-18 the EuroPride 2022 parade took place in Belgrade, in what can be interpreted as a victory for holders of Western liberal values in the country and those that see it as having an EU future.
-The parade took place following a lengthy saga of counter-protests by rightwingers, an initial ban explained as being for paticipants’ safety, pressure from within Serbia and its Western partners to overturn it, and a last minute decision to allow the march to go ahead.
+The parade took place following a lengthy saga of counter-protests by right-wingers, an initial ban explained as being for participants’ safety, pressure from within Serbia and its Western partners to overturn it, and a last-minute decision to allow the march to go ahead.

 Credit for allowing the march to go ahead rests with the government in Belgrade – which stood up to opposition from a substantial swathe of the Serbian population (including many who were likely to be SNS voters) – and also with the thousands of police officers deployed to protect participants.
 President Aleksandar Vucic said in the run-up to the march that the dispute was part of a ‘proxy war’ being fought in Serbia.
 Given the opposition was led by the Serbian Orthodox Church (which is close to the Russian Orthodox Church, which in turn is close to the Kremlin) and that many of those in the anti-Pride protests carried Russian flags and portraits of Russian President Vladimir Putin, it can be seen as standing up against Russia as much as against segments of Serbia’s own population.
-As a bne IntelliNews commentator wrote at the time, “anyone who tries to deny that [the EuroPride] walk was a victory, doesn’t really understand the circumstances”.
+As a bne IntelliNews commentator wrote at the time, “anyone who tries to deny that [the EuroPride] walk was a victory doesn’t really understand the circumstances”.

 Then, a week later, came the UN General Assembly (UNGA) in New York on September 21-23, coinciding with Russia’s organisation of referenda in occupied parts of Ukraine that asked their populations – some of them forced to polling stations at gunpoint – to vote on annexation to the Russian Federation.
 The annexation of the four regions has since been formalised.